 10. Avoid using flash

 Although smartphone cameras keep getting better, there is one thing that still sucks; it’s flash!
 It can turn a bad image into a worse photo.
 So don’t use the flash unless you absolutely have to.
 Results tend to be flat, too bright, and unappealing.
 Find a light source like a light bulb, street lantern, moonlight, sunset, or any other light source you can find.
 If you still want to use flash, buy an external flash solution that is capable of giving you beautiful lighting.
-Or use your camera’s flash only during the day-time.
+Or use your camera’s flash only during the daytime.

 11. Buy smartphone add-on lenses

 External or add-on lenses give you endless creative options to enhance your photography.
 Many different glasses can be attached on top of your smartphone’s native camera lens.
 You can choose between wide-angle, fisheye, macro, and telephoto lenses.
-It is especially impressive when you have a single camera phone.
+It is especially impressive when you have a single-camera phone.
 Nowadays, mid-range and top-end phones have built-in telephoto and wide-angle lenses that can produce the same result.
 Nevertheless, it is still interesting to look at these types of add-ons.
-Especially the ones from Moment, they provide top quality smartphone lenses.
+Especially the ones from Moment, they provide top-quality smartphone lenses.

 12. Consider using filters

 Filters are commonly used in photography, but they are not widely used in smartphone photography.
 Lots of photographers add a filter after shooting the image by using apps like Lightroom.
 We always say, shoot the best photograph possible, then start editing.
 Start looking for polarizer and neutral density filters; they will enhance the quality of your images.
 You can manipulate light, reduce glare in reflective situations, and look into the water.
-It also allows you to increase or decrease contrast and reducing haze.
+It also allows you to increase or decrease contrast and reduce haze.

 If you are on a budget, you can consider buying the Apexel Filter Kit or Neewer Clip On Filter.
 The Apexel Lens Kit comes with 7 different lenses including an ND, CPL, and blue filter.
 The Neewer Clip On ND Filter has a maximum focal length of 37 mm and is compatible with many smartphones.